32 Torrington Square, London WC1E 7HX

 Prof. Denis Mareschal (Birkbeck University)

 This project is funded by the ESRC.
 It is a +3 ESRC-CASE, with enhancement for advanced quantitative methods.
-We work in partnership with a company called Cauldron, to design interactive platforms for data collection.
+I work in partnership with a company called Cauldron, to help developing Gorilla, an online platform for creating behavioural experiments.

 Massonnié, J. (2017).
 Les neuromythes, mieux les comprendre pour mieux les appréhender.
 Enjeux pédagogiques : la psychologie cognitive s'invite en classe, 28, 15.